Auckland locations of interest: SkyCity Casino added to the list

 There are currently just five cases of Omicron suspected to have been in the community.

-However, the number of Omicron cases at the border continues to rise, with 440 reported since December, compared to 32 of Delta.
+However, the number of Omicron cases at the border continues to rise: 440 have been reported since December, compared to 32 of Delta.

 "A level we have not experienced before"